ratwolfzero/Spacetime/ANNEX_PhysicsBehindTheSimulator.md

 # 🧠 ANNEX — The Physics Behind the Quantum Golomb Simulator

-This appendix provides a deeper theoretical framing of the **Quantum Golomb Spacetime Simulator**, intended for physicists, mathematicians, and simulation enthusiasts interested in the analogies behind the code.
+This appendix provides a deeper theoretical framing of the **Quantum Golomb Spacetime Simulator**, intended for those interested in the analogies behind the code.

 ---